RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>6</sup> And when they had this done, they inclosed a great multitude of fishes: and their net brake.
 <sup>7</sup> And they beckoned unto [their] partners, which were in the other ship, that they should come and help them.
 And they came, and filled both the ships, so that they began to sink.
 <sup>8</sup> When Simon Peter saw [it], he fell down at Jesus ’ knees, saying, Depart from me; for I am a sinful man, O Lord.
-<sup>9</sup> For he was astonished , and all that were with him, at the draught of the fishes which they had taken:
+<sup>9</sup> For he was astonished, and all that were with him, at the draught of the fishes which they had taken:
 <sup>10</sup> And so [was] also James, and John, the sons of Zebedee, which were partners with Simon.
 And Jesus said unto Simon, Fear not; from henceforth thou shalt catch men.
 <sup>11</sup> And when they had brought their ships to land, they forsook all, and followed him.
 <sup>12</sup> And it came to pass, when he was in a certain city, behold a man full of leprosy: who seeing Jesus fell on [his] face, and besought him, saying, Lord, if thou wilt, thou canst make me clean.